EHCP appeal reasons — the platform drafts your grounds of appeal | EHCP Clarity

 Section 36 CFA 2014

-• LA applied the wrong legal threshold — required certainty of EHCP rather than possibility
+• Parents argue the local authority applied a higher threshold — required certainty of EHCP rather than possibility

-• LA failed to properly consider all professional reports submitted with the request
+• local authority failed to properly consider all professional reports submitted with the request

 • SEN support has not and cannot adequately meet the child's needs

-• New evidence has emerged since the LA's decision that was not available to them
+• New evidence has emerged since the local authority's decision that was not available to them

 • The child's needs are complex, fluctuating, or not yet fully assessed